 Accidents involving large trucks are becoming more and more common in the United States.
 This sad fact is supported by research from the Federal Motor Carrier Safety Administration (FMCSA), the regulatory agency that issues and enforces safety rulings for commercial vehicles.
-The FMCSA reports that large trucks are involved in more than 333,000 accidents each year and truck accidents have increased by 20 percent in the in the past 20 years.
+The FMCSA reports that large trucks are involved in more than 333,000 accidents each year and truck accidents have increased by 20 percent in the past 20 years.
 Since trucks are bigger and heavier than the vehicles with which they share the road—such accidents often result in serious injuries and fatalities.
 Don't let yourself or your loved ones become a truck accident statistic.
 Read on to learn about the common causes of truck accidents, as well as what you can do if you were injured.

 Driver Error Is the Most Common Cause

 It may not surprise you to learn that, according to FMCSA data, driver error is the most common cause of trucking accidents.
 Commercial drivers who are speeding, drowsy, distracted, or under the influence of prescription or recreational drugs greatly increase their likelihood of being involved in a serious truck crash.

 Improperly loaded cargo is another type of error that can result in serious accidents.
 When cargo is carelessly packed into a semi-trailer, the load may become unbalanced during transit, causing the big rig to tip onto its side.
 Poorly loaded cargo may also spill out onto the highway, endangering drivers and passengers in other vehicles.

 However, commercial truckers aren't the only drivers whose mistakes can play a role in truck accidents.
 The drivers of passenger vehicles can also unwittingly cause accidents by driving in a truck's blind spots, passing unsafely, and changing lanes abruptly or without signaling.